femtozer/strapi-provider-upload-vercel-blob/README.md

 ## Update the Content Security Policy

-First copy the id of your store.
+First, copy the id of your store.
 It can be found on the url of your stores's dashboard:
 `https://vercel.com/dashboard/stores/blob/store_<STORE_ID>`